Is Interactive Brokers Safe for UK Investors in 2026?

 FAQs

-Can I lose money if IBKR goes bankrupt?
+Can I lose my funds if IBKR goes bankrupt?